mohammadbashiri/non-invasive-deep-brain-stimulation/README.md

 * Auditory brainstem - implemented in Matlab
 * Izhikevich - implemented in Python

+## Running the codes

+To familiarize with, and run, the codes you need to do the following steps:

+* Clone the repo
+* Install the dependencies
+    ```bash
+    $ pip install numpy matplotlib ipython jupyterlab
+    ```
+* Go through the examples.
+Examples are available in the corresponding Python and Matlab folders.

 ### You see a bug?

 If you see anything wrong with the code, or you would like to suggest a change, I would be more